aridoza/foundational-java/Concurrency/concurrency2.md

 What just happened??
 We had two threads, and we only incremented the hit counter by one!!

-One solution to this would be to combine Lines 1, 2, and 3 into a single call, and synchronize it.
+One solution to this would be to combine Lines 1, 2, and 3 into a single call and synchronize it.

-But Java provides those semantics inherently, in its AtomicInteger class.
+But Java provides those semantics inherently, via its AtomicInteger class.

 Let's see an example: